freeletics/khonshu/docs/navigation/get-started.md

   by route type.
 - `navigateTo`, `switchBackStack`, `showRoot` and `replaceAllBackStacks` are not guarded and behave like on `HostNavigator`.
-- `isCurrentDestination` tells whether the destination is currently the current one.
-Reading it from a `@Composable` function is observable, so it can be used to disable controls while a dialog or bottom sheet is on top, to gate a `BackHandler` or to pause work that should only run while the destination is in front.

 When using [Khonshu's codegen](../codegen/get-started.md) an instance is automatically part of the dependency graph of each destination.
 A navigator class for a specific screen can delegate to it: